PhiniteLab/levenberg-marquardt-nn-matlab-toolbox/README.md

  - Engine design (physic motors)
  - VR/AR application
- - Embedded software simulation
+ - line estimation and production
- - Estimation and Control of Physical Systems
+ - pattern recognition
  - Real time engine application

 How can you use the library?